ryan-sussex/AttentionAsStructuralInference/README.md

 ---
 `models.py` contains neural net definitions

-`data.py` and `data_expanding.py` contain the code for generating toy data as found int
+`data.py` and `data_expanding.py` contain the code for generating toy data as described in the paper.